sassoftware/sas-studio-custom-steps/CAS - Submit Python and R Code/README.md

 Use this custom step to execute open-source programs, taking advantage of parallelization, multiple threads and fast data exchange mechanisms (backed by the Apache Arrow in-memory data format).

-The step supports up to 10 input tables and up to 10 output tables (It's custom step's UI limitation, not the action).
+The step supports up to 10 input tables and up to 10 output tables (It's a limitation of the custom step definition, not a limitation of the CAS action).
 You can access those tables in Python/R script as follows

 **Python example:**
 ```python